Chinese-Style Vegetable Fried Rice

-Chinese-style stir-fried rice, filled with lots of veggies, is an easy and tasty side dish to serve with Asian-style vegetable and tofu dishes.
+Chinese-style vegetable fried rice is an easy and tasty side dish to serve with Asian-style vegetable and tofu dishes.
 It’s a great way to use up leftover brown rice, too.
 On the rare occasions when my family gets Chinese take-out, there’s always a lot of leftover rice, and this is usually the way it gets repurposed!

 - 1 tablespoon safflower or other neutral vegetable oil